Last updated on February 13th, 2026.

 Storage

-Store this cake in the refrigerator for up to five days.
+Cover the cake and store it in the refrigerator for up to five days.
 To freeze, place the cake (or leftovers) in an airtight container and freeze for up to four weeks.
 When ready, place the cake in the refrigerator the night before.

 Yields and serving options